Click here to visit Skate Canada and learn about the changes that have been made to the STARSkate program.

 - Invitational Competitions are offered, generally, to STARSkaters and competitive skaters.
 Most events fall within Skate Canada’s specifications regarding program length and eligibility to compete.

-There are 4 STARSkate levels at NSC: Junior, Intermediate, Senior and Advanced.
-For information about testing, competitions and moving up to higher levels, your best resource is your child's coach.
+There are 3 STARSkate levels at NSC: Bronze, Silver and Gold For information about testing, competitions and moving up to higher levels, your best resource is your child's coach or email [email protected]